Managing applications, eligibility sift and shortlisting

 You need to check:

 Give the agreed criteria and behavioural indicators to the selection board to help them make consistent assessment decisions.
-The shortlisting guide can help them do this.
+Use the Shortlist Guide Template to help you do this.

 The board can only use the information on the application form when they make assessment decisions.